B-2U/Scarpet-scripts/README.md

 - `/home` Tp back to home

 ### i_wanna_go
-- `i_wanna_go [coords]` Enter the target coordinate and you will face right toward there, just keep walking/flying forward
+- `/i_wanna_go [coords]` Enter the target coordinate and you will face right toward there, just keep walking/flying forward

 ### lava_sponge
 - Modify the sponge so it works on lava just like water